-Adam reports an above average present capacity to maintain full and alert functioning with a very low tendency to be distracted or likely to forget things or experience clumsy behaviour leading to errors of omission and safety violations.
+• Doris reports a below average capacity presently, to maintain full and alert functioning being subject to every day slips in perception, memory and physical functions.
+Doris will likely show up with a tendency to be distracted, likely to forget things and a tendency to clumsy behaviour increasing her vulnerability to errors of omission and progressively through frustration to expediency and safety violations.